hopefulvision-llc/Company/README.md

 ☑ Truth Mirror
 ☑ Git-For-Governance
 ☑ NOID
-☑ Hopeful Party (self)
+☑ Hopeful Party
-☐ Other: Company, NousoNET
+☐ Other: None

 **What breaks if this repo is removed?**
-The HopefulVision ecosystem loses its real-world political embodiment and societal adoption pathway—governance remains theoretical without this civic interface translating core principles into democratic practice, policy frameworks, and collaborative structures.
+The HopefulVision ecosystem loses its primary operational layer—community onboarding, roadmap coordination, guild formation, ethical commerce implementation, and sustainable development momentum slow dramatically, though no core architectural rules are altered.

-This repository defines core rules for consciousness-aware governance, resonance-based decision-making, and the political interface between Sacred Technology and society.
+> This repository informs the system philosophically or culturally and does not override the core architecture defined in .github/hopefulvision-llc-core-architecture.md.

 ## Architectural Reference
 This repository aligns with the HopefulVision Core Architecture.